yasirhassan7/task_Manager_app/README.md

-Task Manager Application
+#Task Manager Application
+This is a web app to showcase my Task Manager app and how it operates.

 Overview

-This Streamlit-based Task Manager Application helps users manage and track tasks in an interactive and user-friendly interface.
+##This Streamlit-based Task Manager Application helps users manage and track tasks in an interactive and user-friendly interface.
 It allows users to:
 	•	Add new tasks (processes).
 	•	Mark tasks as completed.
 	•	View and update tasks in progress.
 	•	View and update completed tasks.
 	•	Save task data to files for persistence.

-The application dynamically reflects changes to tasks and uses st.session_state for maintaining state across user interactions.
+##The application dynamically reflects changes to tasks and uses st.session_state for maintaining state across user interactions.

-Features
+##Features
 	1. Add Tasks
 	•	Input a new task through a text box.
 	•	The task is appended to the “Current Processes” list.